 Member State Meeting participants can sign up until 13 October 2017

-To participate on the ongoing consultations, please click on the relevant links below.
+To participate on the ongoing consultation, please click on the link below.

 7 July 2017 – Data from 77 countries show that antibiotic resistance is making gonorrhoea – a common sexually-transmitted infection – more difficult, and sometimes impossible, to treat.
 Some countries – particularly high-income ones, where surveillance is best – are finding cases of the infection that are untreatable by all known antibiotics.
 These cases may just be the tip of the iceberg, as gonorrhoea is more common in lower-income countries.